aspendlove/Kotlin_Chat_Client/Design.md

     - lock connection
 ## public sendMessage (Overload)
     - only send <Message></Message> formatted messages
+    - call the private sendMessage internally
     - otherwise the same as the private method
 ## changeName
-    - update the private member variable
+    - lock and update the private member variable
     - send the update message
 ## changeRoom
-    - update the private member variable
+    - lock and update the private member variable
     - send the update message
 # Networking API
     - change name <Name>Aidan</Name>